ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Note that this limit includes streams that have been closed as well as those that are open.

+The WT_MAX_STREAMS capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
+Intermedaries MUST consume WT_MAX_STREAMS capsules for flow control purposes and MUST generate and send approrpiate flow control signals for their limits; see
+{{flow-control-intermediaries}}.

 ## WT_DATA_BLOCKED Capsule {#WT_DATA_BLOCKED}

 *[WT_DATA_BLOCKED]: #